1) What are Mood Swings?

 2) What are Mood Swings in Men & Women?
 5 Common Causes

 Often mood swings are associated with women but the truth is that these mood swing disorders are faced by all genders.
-The most common causes of mood swings affecting anyone and everyone are;-
+Usually, the main contributors to mood swings are diet, sleep, and substance abuse.
+The most common causes of mood swings affecting anyone and everyone are:

 It is referred to as a mental health condition or a mood-related disorder that causes extreme mood swings that include emotional highs (mania or hypomania) and lows (depression).
 An individual with bipolar MDD, also referred to as clinical depression, is a significant medical condition that can influence multiple areas of their life.